josemariaaraujo/Shelly-Power-Diverter/README.md

-# ShellyDiverter
+# Shelly Power Diverter
 Power diverter of excess solar production using a Shelly 2.5

 In small scale grid-tied solar production, excess power (production in excess of consumption) is injected **for free** back into the network.

-A power diverter can be used to connect a charge, usually a water heater , so that energy doesn't go to waste.
+A power diverter can be used to connect a charge, usually a water heater, so that energy doesn't go to waste.
 Water heater are most suited because they have a resistive element that doesn't care how power is delivered, and energy delivered to it is stored in the form of heated water.
 A power diverter will only connect the charge some cycles at a time as to not spend more than the production.

 There are commercial solutions, like the eddi:https://myenergi.com/product/eddi/, but it's expensive for a small production unit (around €450 at the time of this writing) , delayin a couple of years the ROI.